JetBrains/amper/docs/Tutorial.md

     enabled: true
 ```

+> [!NOTE]
+> The `$compose.*` dependencies are declared with a special reference syntax here.
+> These are references to the Compose toolchain library catalog, and are available because we enabled the toolchain.
+> Read more about library catalogs in the [documentation](Documentation.md#library-catalogs-aka-version-catalogs).

-and replace the contents of `main.kt` with the following code:
+We can then replace the contents of `main.kt` with the following code:

 ```kotlin
 import androidx.compose.foundation.text.BasicText